ameen-malhans/urlShorten/README.md

 ### To Run in Live environment
 #### For Shorten URL
-1) From your Postman For shorten send POST request to http://espressoprojector.com/api/{type of approach you want to use}/shortenurl where {type of approach you want to use} = google, inmemory , db.
+1) From your Postman For shorten send POST request to http://espressoprojector.com/api/{type of approach you want to use}/shortenurl where {type of approach you want to use} = google, db.
 2) Enter the URL in the body you want to get shorten and send the request you will get the shorten url in response.
 3) Hit the shorten url from Step 2.
 #### For Analytics
-3) From your Postman For analytics send POST request to http://espressoprojector.com/api/{type of approach you want to use}/analytics where {type of approach you want to use} = google, inmemory , db.
+3) From your Postman For analytics send POST request to http://espressoprojector.com/api/{type of approach you want to use}/analytics where {type of approach you want to use} = google, db.
 4) Enter the Shorten Url you got from Step 2  in the body  and  send the POST request you will get analytics for that website.

 ### To Run Locally